Arrow

 use cases

-Detect patients that will have increase rates of mortality and negative obstetric outcomes using clinical variables
+Detect patients that will have increase rates of mortality and negative obstetric outcomes using clinical variables.

 Problem